Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Merchant cash advance (MCA)

-If you have business credit and high sales volume from credit and debit cards, you may be able to get an MCA loan using only your EIN.
-MCA providers extend a lump sum loan in exchange for a percentage of your future credit card sales.
+If your business has strong sales from credit and debit card transactions, you may qualify for a merchant cash advance (MCA) using only your EIN.
+An MCA provides a lump-sum advance in exchange for a percentage of your future card sales.

 Invoice financing or factoring